4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 Maternity photography is about drama, emotion, and beauty.
 Colored smoke delivers all three:

-- The subject doesn't have to hold anything -- An assistant or second shooter manages the smoke, leaving the expecting mother free to pose naturally
+• The subject doesn't have to hold anything.
+An assistant or second shooter manages the smoke, leaving the expecting mother free to pose naturally.

 Safety First: Using Smoke Bombs During Pregnancy

 This is the first question every expecting mother asks, and it's the right one.
+Our smoke uses a non-toxic, cool-burn formula (smoke, no open flame), but a maternity session calls for a few extra precautions:

 10 4th of July Maternity Photoshoot Ideas